airswap/airswap-about/contracts/delegate.md

 ## `setRule`

 Set a trading rule on the delegate.
 Delegate assumes the role of sender.
-Briefly this examples shows how the priceCoef and priceExp function to compute the trade quantity.
+Briefly this example shows how the priceCoef and priceExp function to compute the trade quantity.
 1 senderToken = priceCoef * 10^(-priceExp) * signerToken

 ```java